srinivasyadav18/xapian-gsoc-plan/proposal.rst

           (Im not quite familiar with classes related to latlong, MatchSpy, KeyMaker).

 Community Bonding Period :

-      * Work on implementation of automated script to generate rewrapped interfaces.

       * Implement the build system properly for bindings in go using the existing wrapper(for linux) and review it with the mentors.